Adyel/Travel_Buddy/JetNews/README.md

 ### Data

-The data in the sample is static, held in the `com.example.jetnews.data` package.
+The data in the sample is static, held in the `travelapp.data` package.

 ## License